Transfer Admissions

 Credit(s) will be granted for the following examinations:

-Credit(s) will be given for the above examinations, which test knowledge in specific subjects rather than general knowledge.
-Upon a student's request and approval of the departments involved, a student may be granted credits or be exempt from courses by presenting evidence of "C" or better performance on any of the above college-level examinations.
-A maximum of 16 credits may be earned in this manner, except nursing majors, who may earn up to 20 credits.
+Credits will be awarded for the examinations listed above, which evaluate knowledge in specific subjects rather than general knowledge.
+Upon a student's request and with the approval of the relevant departments, credits may be granted or exemptions from certain courses may be provided if the student can demonstrate a grade of "C" or better on any of these college-level examinations.
+A maximum of 16 credits can be earned in this manner; however, nursing majors may earn up to 20 credits.